tmolteno/python-necpp/INSTALL.md

     cd necpp; make -f Makefile.git; ./configure --without-lapack

+### Converting from MarkDown

+    sudo aptitude install pandoc swig

+### Testing

 Then you can do the usual

-    python setup.py sdist
+    ./build.sh

-This will build a source distribution tarball
+This will run SWIG a source distribution tarball

 ### Uploading to PyPI.